 In his first professional season, he helped lead Orlando to the IHL’s 2001 Turner Cup.
 A year later, the diminutive defenseman again helped his team win it’s league title, this time helping drive the Chicago Wolves to the 2002 Calder Cup.
 By the time the 2002-03 season rolled around, Mike was seeing time at the NHL level, splitting time between the Atlanta Thrashers and Chicago.
 The 2003-04 and 2004-05 campaigns just added to Mike’s reputation as a team-player, with the 5-foot-9, 185-pound defenseman registering +21 and +35 seasons, respectively.
 Since 2005 Mike has lived out his dream of being a regular in the NHL.
 In the 2008-09 season led Blues Penalty Kill to a top 3 finish in the league.
 In a 2009 article Mike was rated 10th in the NHL amongst defensive defensmen .

-Had enjoyed 4 successful years as a defenseman for the Michigan State University Varsity hockey team.
+Had enjoyed 4 successful years as a defenseman for the Michigan State University Varsity hockey team where he received a full scholarship.

 - Two-time Second-Team NCAA West All-American in 1999 and 2000.